stigma861212/autoFarm-click/README.md

 - **exe**: GameName (Without file extensions).

 - **path**: Your file location (absolute path) needs double backslashes.
 You can also use the desktop shortcut created by Steam.
+If the game cannot be launched by directly executing the exe file and you do not want to create a shortcut, you can open it by entering steam://rungameid/gameid in the path, where gameid is the game's App ID, which can be found at [steamdb](<https://steamdb.info/>).

 - **clicks**: Click count.